Before Surgery

 Tests before surgery

 Before surgery, you may have an exam or tests.
-These tests are to make sure that surgery isn't likely to be too hard on you.
+These tests are to make sure that you are ready for surgery.
 The tests may include:

 - Blood tests.